 Measure point Feed type SBE field name Component Notes T1 Private InboundBusinessHeader.sendingTime Client Provided by the client.
-T2 Private receivedTime Gateway Assigned by the gateway after the message is received from the client's socket.
-(It will be available until the end of 2024). ТЗ Private <none></none> LiNe Assigned by LiNe after the message is received from the internal bus, in the beginning of the market segment processing for new/amendment orders.
+T2 Private receivedTime Gateway Assigned by the gateway after the message is received from the client's socket. ТЗ Private <none></none> LiNe Assigned by LiNe after the message is received from the internal bus, in the beginning of the market segment processing for new/amendment orders.
 T4 Private marketSegmentReceivedTime Matching Engine Assigned by the matching engine when the message is received from the internal bus.